 Does it seem like your team is churning without direction?
 Has development been going on forever but you just never seem to be done?
 Has the team lost focus and motivation?
 It may be that the end state has gotten lost in the shuffle.

 A clear vision of what constitutes successful completion of the project needs to be top of mind for every aspect of the project – otherwise, the team doesn’t know or remember what it’s working so hard to accomplish.

-One way to assess this is by talking to your team members.
-Ask each person what project success looks like and what their role is in achieving it.
+One way to assess this is by talking to your team members and stakeholders.
+Ask each person what they think project success looks like and what their role is in achieving it.
 If the answers are all over the map or they struggle to even articulate it, your project could be missing a well-defined and communicated vision.

 You started with the best intentions: to only implement requirements that fit the definition of success.
 You documented and selected requirements carefully.
 But stakeholders keep asking you, “Slip this little change in and add this important feature while we have the patient open.”
 Next thing you know, your team is building a beast that no longer fits the timeline or budget.
 Welcome to scope creep.

 Every project will experience some change – often for valid reasons as your business needs evolve and priorities change.
 But proper change control is crucial to a project running smoothly and not getting out of hand.
 Every request must be documented and prioritized and its impact evaluated in terms of cost, time, and quality.
 This is crucial in order to make a clear-eyed decision whether or not to move forward with the change.

 If you’re seeing overruns in budget or deadlines and a significant amount of change to scope, your change control may have gotten away from you.